Stacked Stone Accent Wall - Corner Design

 The answer wasn't to use actual stone at all.
 While doing research, Rachel came across our website and realized that our stacked stone in birchwood color was exactly what she was looking for.

-Our panels are designed using molds taken from real stacked stone walls.
+Our stone panels are designed using molds taken from real stacked stone walls.
 We then use an innovative molding technique to recreate the rich, three-dimensional texture of those walls in lightweight, durable polyurethane foam.
 The result is a flat panel that can be installed directly onto existing drywall or brick - instantly providing a look that's practically indistinguishable from real stone.

 Add in the incredible realism of our Birchwood finish - just one of many different color options available - and Rachel's decision to "go faux" starts to look like a better bet than even the 'real thing.'
-As you can see from the pictures, Rachel was able to cover the entire corner of the room with the panels, and it took a fraction of the time to install compared to using some kind of rock, brick or stone option.
+As you can see from the pictures, Rachel was able to cover the entire corner of the room with the faux panels, and it took a fraction of the time to install compared to using some kind of rock, brick or stone option.
 It was also significantly cheaper.

 But Rachel didn't need to compromise on the look - and, as an added bonus, most of our panels are available Class-A fire-rated, for added peace of mind when using them near fireplaces or stoves.